 Few wilderness backpacking trips in the country measure up, step for step, to a multi-day trek along the incomparable Teton Crest Trail in Wyoming’s Grand Teton National Park.
 Variously 35 to 39 miles, depending on the route you hike, the TCT delivers a consummate backpacking experience.
 You enjoy frequent views of the magnificent Teton Range skyline and cliff-flanked canyons, and campsites that will rank among the most gorgeous spots you have ever slept outside.
 The wildflowers, mountain lakes and creeks are delightful.
 You have a good chance of seeing moose, elk, marmots, pikas, mule deer, and black bears.
 There are many reasons why it graces many lists of the best backpacking trips in America.

 This exclusive, premium e-guide describes several variations of the TCT, making it effectively a guide to backpacking most of the Teton Range.

-	Read my blog story “American Classic: Backpacking the Teton Crest Trail”, in which I share the story and many photos from the multi-day hike described in much more detail this e-guide; see a video of backpacking the TCT with my family in this story (which is premium content, requiring a subscription to read); or see my story “5 Reasons You Must Backpack the Teton Crest Trail” (which is free for anyone to read).
+Watch the video below from my most-recent backpacking trip on the Teton Crest Trail in August 2019, and read my blog stories “A Wonderful Obsession: Backpacking the Teton Crest Trail,” about that recent trip, and “American Classic: Backpacking the Teton Crest Trail,” both of which share many photos from the multi-day hike described in great detail in this e-guide.
+See also a video of backpacking the TCT with my family in this story (which is premium content, requiring a subscription to read in full), and my story “5 Reasons You Must Backpack the Teton Crest Trail” (which is free for anyone to read).
 See all of my stories about Grand Teton National Park.

 Purchase this e-guide NOW to begin planning your backpacking trip on the classic Teton Crest Trail in Grand Teton National Park!